kmurph73/set-state-is-great/README.md

 function Drawer() {
   useStoreState(query);
-  // getState() used for demo purposes only ... dont look too deeply into this const state = getState();
+  // getState() used for demo purposes here ... dont look too deeply into it const state = getState();

   return (